 Puerto Princesa is 1.5 hours away from Manila and there are a number of direct flights to Puerto Princesa from Manila, Cebu, Caticlan, Clark, Davao or Iloilo.

 Coron is the more introverted brother of El Nido.
 It is devoid of luxury and commercial establishments that are intended solely for tourism.
 It is more laid back and so fewer tourists flock to this area of Palawan…at least less than El Nido.
 There are very few restaurants in Coron.
 It is more accessible than El Nido but there aren’t much hostels or tourist accommodation on the island.
 If El Nido is known for the scenic spots above water, Coron will amaze you with its underwater wonders.
 While there are a few 5 stars private island resorts, Coron is most suited for people who are traveling on a budget.
+You can read here a complete 3 days itinerary for Coron.

 What to see: